opensafely/documentation/docs/releasing-files.md

 Access to `output-publisher` repositories is intended to be restricted, and their histories are not transferred to study repos in the release process.
 However, study repos are intended to eventually become public, so if sensitive data is committed then care should be taken to fully clean up.
 From the moment that the `osrelease` command is run in an `output-publisher` repo, we need to be careful with the study repo's git history.

-For example, if sensitive data was committed to a study repo, it is not explicitly not sufficient to use either git's `revert` command, or to delete the file and commit the deletion.
+For example, if sensitive data was committed to a study repo, it is explicitly not safe to use either git's `revert` command, or to delete the file and commit the deletion.
 Both of these methods would leave the commit containing the sensitive data in the history of the git repository - and would be trivial for anyone to recover in the future.

 Another aspect of git is that it uses a decentralised model.
 This means that everyone that has a copy of a git repository has their own copy of the entire history.
 So, if there is a sensitive data leak, it is not sufficient to clean just your own copy of the git history & the history on github, you should also clean the git histories of all other copies.